 A vibrant red parallel dune field in the south of the property merges with calcrete grasslands supporting majestic Ghost gums.
 In the north, run-off from the dramatic quartzite ranges support small but significant patches of Mulga woodland.

 Over 650 plant species have been confirmed on Newhaven.
 Of these, 51 species are identified by the NT Government as being of conservation significance, including three that are nationally threatened and 15 that are classified as threatened in the NT.

-Josef Schofield and Danae Moore are the Newhaven Managers, co-ordinating and delivering the year round land management program and supporting the science program.
-Joe and Danae both have extensive experience in central Australia.
+Josef Schofield is the Newhaven Sanctuary Manager, project managing the reintroduction project, co-ordinating and delivering the year round conservation land management program and supporting the science program.

 Over 50 volunteers assist in the management of Newhaven each year.
 In addition, there are a number of seasonal staff, students and interns who assist in delivering both the science and land management program.